maat-mind/maat-mind/README.md

 - 🔭 Now I study at [soyhenry.com](https://www.soyhenry.com/webfullstack) and [theodinproject.com](https://www.theodinproject.com/paths/full-stack-javascript?)

-- 🌱 I’m currently learning Full Stack development
+- 🌱 I’m currently working on Full Stack projects

 - 🐱‍👤 At the time I am searching for a job in tech